matthiasn/talk-transcripts/Halloway_Stuart/AgilityRobustnessClojureSpec.md

 relationship between its arguments and its return value.
 This is fundamentally a dynamic thing.
 You have to run the function to see.

-And in this case, I am going to specify the function index-of has two categoric outcomes.
+And in this case, I am going to specify that index-of has two categoric outcomes.
 Either I can find something, or I can not find it.
 Because I have the "or" form, I can give those things names.
 And then I can say what each of those looks like.